 Taiwanese Animators Bring You: Thunder Down Under!

-This is a video summary of a recent brawl involving James Packer, David Gyngell, and Lachlan Murdoch.
+This is an animation of a recent brawl involving James Packer, David Gyngell, and Lachlan Murdoch.

 While my (probably very few, I don't know) Aussie followers no doubt know all about this little incident and need no introduction, here's a go at what this is all about for those who have never heard of these folks.